VejuneZem/vejune-zemaityte-site/content/event/2023-05-29-Sitges-Type-token-distributions/index.md

 ### Abstract

 Zipf law is one of the very few regularities believed to permeate quantitative social sciences.
 It describes distribution of tokens (objects) between a given set of types (classes), and states that if types are order in descending order of popularity (number of tokens in them), then the size of a type is proportional to its rank in some negative power.
-This law is well established in wealth distribution (Pareto law)[^1], city science (Zipf law for city sizes)[^2], linguistics (distribution of word frequencies)[^3].
-The same law is believed to hold for the distribution of demand for cultural objects like movies, books, singles, etc., which is supposed to lead to important consequences for marketing[^4].
+This law is well established in wealth distribution (Pareto law),[^1] city science (Zipf law for city sizes),[^2] linguistics (distribution of word frequencies).[^3] The same law is believed to hold for the distribution of demand for cultural objects like movies, books, singles, etc., which is supposed to lead to important consequences for marketing.[^4]

 Using historical data for film industry we show here that it is not always the case.
 In fact, the distributions of movies by popularity is (apart from a small number of super-hits) well described by exponential rank-size distribution, i.e., size (popularity) decays exponentially with rank.

 In order to describe this behavior we construct a following simple statistical model.
-Consider a set of m initially empty classes (types) and sequentially add $N$ tokens to these types according to the following procedure: first, choose a subset of a types at random, then determine which of the classes in this subset currently has the largest number of tokens (if there is a draw between two or more leaders, then choose one of them at random) and add an additional token to this class.
+Consider a set of $m$ initially empty classes (types) and sequentially add $N$ tokens to these types according to the following procedure: first, choose a subset of a types at random, then determine which of the classes in this subset currently has the largest number of tokens (if there is a draw between two or more leaders, then choose one of them at random) and add an additional token to this class.

 In the limit of large number of classes $m → ∞$ and finite number of tokens per class $t = N/m$ the model is described by the infinite set of differential equations
 $$dCk/dt = Cka−1 − Cka$$
 where Ck is the fraction of types with at most k tokens in them.
 We show that for large k and t the distribution Ck(t) converges to a scaling form C(x) where x = k/t, and C(x) satisfies